Chas-Advance-Grupp-4/backend/docs/Running the Backend Container Locally.md

 ### Notes ###

+Multi-arch images allow you to run the same image on AMD64 or ARM64 without rebuilding

 Running the container locally does not expose your backend to the internet as long as you access it via localhost.

 Ensure your .env has correct database and secret credentials for local development.

 Use the health endpoint to verify the container started correctly.

-The container is not runned in reload mode, which means you have to restart the container if you make changes in the code.
+The container is not running in reload mode, which means you have to restart the container if you make changes in the code.